Eleven. This is the right answer. At least for now where the latest Ruby version is 2.1.5 this number remains the same. Check the source for yourself.

 GC::stat- Return a hash with interesting information about the garbage collector.

 ObjectSpace- The ObjectSpace module contains a number of routines that interact with the garbage collection facility and allow you to traverse all living objects with an iterator.
-The objspace library extends the ObjectSpace module and adds several methods to get internal statistic information about object/memory management.
+The objspace library extends the ObjectSpace module and adds several methods to get internal statistical information about object/memory management.

 - NewRelic - The Ruby VMs tab under monitoring menu gives a good set of graphics about the situation of memory and garbage collection.

 Also, the What I Learned About Hunting Memory Leaks in Ruby 2.1 blog post from Peter W. describes an approach to collect and analyze heap dumps from your running application.
 Heap dumps are the devil's house.
 Precious raw data lives there.

 There's a technique called Out-of-band GC (OOBGC) created to optimize the GC process for web applications.
 The main idea is to run the GC in-between requests rather than during requests.
 This technique was first introduced by Unicorn.

 Traditionally the OOBGC implementations force a GC run every N requests.
 This works well however, it does not observe if the GC actually is needed.

 Aman Gupta created a more intelligent OOBGC implementation built on new APIs and events offered in Ruby 2.1 and its RGenGC implementation, allowing the VM to make the best decision about when a garbage collection is required.

 - Add the gctools gem to your Gemfile and bundle install it.